 Your store is all set, and you can start selling your products.
 However, you still need to make your online store attractive.

 Your online store should portray what you are trying to sell.
 So, select a theme that suits your style.
-There are some amazing WordPress themes that seamlessly integrate with WooCommerce to make your store look visually appealing.
+There are various WordPress themes that seamlessly integrate with WooCommerce to make your store look visually appealing.

 - Check out our list of best WooCommerce themes.

-Regardless of where you buy the theme or using a default WooCommerce theme, just ensure that you have got all the essential features and designs as per your desire.
+Whether you buy the theme or use a default WooCommerce theme, ensure that you have all the essential features and designs per your desire.

 So, make adjustments to the website layout to make it customer-friendly.
-Here are some tips that would help you create an attractive and user-friendly online store.
+Here are some tips to help create an attractive and user-friendly online store.

 - Keep the design simple.
-A simple and easy to navigate website would help the customer reach the product they want a lot quicker.
+A simple and easy-to-navigate website would help customers reach the product they want more quickly.